Veda Hlubinka-Cook

-Veda Hlubinka-Cook (born Veda Cook, on December 26, 1964) is an American video game designer, software developer, and co-founder of Metaweb.
+Veda Hlubinka-Cook (born Robert Cook, on December 26, 1964) is an American video game designer, software developer, and co-founder of Metaweb.
 The company was acquired by Google in 2010.

 Career

 Cook was a video game programmer at Broderbund in the 1980s.
 She designed and wrote the games Gumball and D/Generation; was the model for one of the characters in Jordan Mechner's game Prince of Persia; and was technical director for The Last Express.

 Personal life

 She came out as transgender in 2017.